Choosing the right zones for your subscription or travel pass

 • Zones 4 and 5 are the most distant towns in the Île-de-France region.

-The zones you choose determine the price of your transport ticket and the places to which you can travel.
+The selected zones determine the price of your ticket, and the destinations you can reach.

 Zone 1: central Paris